The world's largest website

 The bottom line is all our steel and stainless MIG welds can be

-made with a couple of simple argon CO2 gas mixes found in the
+made with a couple of simple argon - CO2 mixes which are found in the

-site.
-With all the money I am saving, I will be able to afford that divorce lawer.
+MIG gas section .
+Holy cow, with all the money I can save, I will be able to afford that divorce lawyer.

-equipment and consumables in the shop.
-With low cost CV MIG equipment, the short
+With low cost CV MIG equipment, the Short

-enable them to have the ability to fully utilize
+enable anyone in the weld shop to have the ability to fully utilize

 and optimize the performance of the much lower cost CV equipment.